Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Abstract

 \section{Abstract}

-Deep learning models excel when the data distribution during training aligns with testing data.
-Yet, their performance diminishes when faced with out-of-distribution (OOD) samples, leading to great interest in the field of OOD detection.
-Current approaches typically assume that OOD samples originate from an unconcentrated distribution complementary to the training distribution.
-While this assumption is appropriate in the traditional unsupervised OOD (U-OOD) setting, it proves inadequate when considering the place of deployment of the underlying deep learning model.
-To better reflect this real-world scenario, we introduce the novel setting of continual U-OOD detection.
-To tackle this new setting, we propose a method that starts from a U-OOD detector, which is agnostic to the OOD distribution, and slowly updates during deployment to account for the actual OOD distribution.
-Our method uses a new U-OOD scoring function that combines the Mahalanobis distance with a nearest-neighbor approach.
-Furthermore, we design a confidence-scaled few-shot OOD detector that outperforms previous methods.
-We show our method greatly improves upon strong baselines from related fields. \keywords{Out-of-distribution detection \and Continual learning}
+Deep learning models are vulnerable to performance degradation when encountering out-of-distribution (OOD) images, potentially leading to misdiagnoses and compromised patient care.
+These shortcomings have led to great interest in the field of OOD detection.
+Existing unsupervised OOD (U-OOD) detection methods typically assume that OOD samples originate from an unconcentrated distribution complementary to the training distribution, neglecting the reality that deployed models passively accumulate task-specific OOD samples over time.
+To better reflect this real-world scenario, we introduce Iterative Deployment Exposure (IDE), a novel and more realistic setting for U-OOD detection.
+We propose CSO, a method for IDE that starts from a U-OOD detector that is agnostic to the OOD distribution and slowly refines it during deployment using observed unlabeled data.
+CSO uses a new U-OOD scoring function that combines the Mahalanobis distance with a nearest-neighbor approach, along with a novel confidence-scaled few-shot OOD detector to effectively learn from limited OOD examples.
+We validate our approach on a dedicated benchmark, showing that our method greatly improves upon strong baselines on three medical imaging modalities.